geoedf/idata-pipeline/docs/install.md

 #### Certificate generation
 Follow instructions at [https://certbot.eff.org/](https://certbot.eff.org/) to set up a certificate for your chosen domain (in our case, this is _www.pipeline.geoedf.org_).

+**Note:**

-**Note: you need to have nginx running (temporarily) wherever you set this up.
-Our suggestion is to use the Kubernetes master node**
+1. You need to have nginx running (temporarily) wherever you set this up.
+Our suggestion is to use the Kubernetes master node.
+2. The resulting certificate chain and key in PEM format need to be base64 encoded before pasting into the Kubernetes TLS secret (_geoedf-pipeline-tls_).

 #### DNS records
 We will use _www.pipeline.geoedf.org_ as the domain name for accessing the external services.
 We need to add DNS records (for e.g., in domains.google) to bind the **free** floating IPs to this domain.